Sebix12/WingBird/README.md

 The second line closes the file.
 It tells the compiler that the file ended.
 It moves the `compilation.temp` file that is created by the tags into the out directory where it gets renamed into an **endfile name**.

 In this example, the `index.bat` file would get compiled into the file named `index.html`.

+## Using Batch as backend
+If you want to use a Batch Script as a backend instead of PHP, follow the instructions below.